JayAuburn/microbiome-gardener/SETUP.md

      - `document_processing_jobs` - Background job tracking with detailed processing stages
      - `conversations` - Chat conversation records linked to users
      - `messages` - Individual chat messages with model tracking
-     - `user_usage` - Usage tracking for billing periods and message limits
+     - `user_usage_events` - Usage tracking for billing periods, message limits, and document uploads
-     - `webhook_events` - Stripe webhook event processing for idempotency

    💡 **If you don't see these tables:** The migrations may not have completed successfully.
 Check the terminal output for any errors.
 Ask the AI assistant to check the status of the migrations and fix any issues.